narpat-bishnoi/todo-application/README.md

 4. An invitation email is sent with a unique token link
 5. Employee clicks the link and is taken to the acceptance page
 6. Employee enters their name and password
-7. Account is created with `employee` role
+7. Account is created and assigned the `employee` role (via Spatie)
 8. Employee is automatically logged in and redirected to dashboard

 ### Todo Management